 During this period of uncertainty for us all, The Kennel Club is here for you and your dog.
 To help you both stay happy and healthy, we have devised FAQs, advice and support for breeders, assured breeders and health testing schemes.

 I have a litter of puppies due.
-What is the advice about visiting families?
+What is the guidance for families visiting?

 What about puppies which are ready to go to their new homes?

-It is important to note that at present, all other existing legal obligations remain in force, such as microchipping your puppies prior to sale and any licensing conditions.
+It is important to note that all other existing legal obligations still apply, including microchipping your puppies prior to sale and any licensing conditions.
 Issues related to licensing should be raised with the relevant local authority.

 How can people socialise their puppies at this time?

-- Play different sounds to them via your phone or computer, like traffic noises, dog barks, other animal noises, and anything else your pups might not be experiencing in real life while we are staying at home more
+- Play different sounds to them via your phone or computer, such as traffic noises, dog barks, other animal noises, and anything else which your pup may not be experiencing in real life while we are staying at home more

-- Make additional efforts to get them outside in your garden to experience as many sights and sounds as possible, but at a safe distance for you and others around you
+- Make additional efforts to get them outside in your garden to experience as many sights and sounds as possible.
+Ensure you do this at a safe social distance from people in other households that may be nearby

-- Get them used to different environments and everyday situations where you can, e.g. hoover around them, show them the washing machine while it’s on, if you’re near a road show it to them at a safe distance etc.
+- Get them used to different environments and everyday situations where you can.
+For example, vacuum around them, show them the washing machine while it’s on, if you’re near a road show it to them at a safe distance, etc.